-This won't come as a shock to you in 2018, but content marketing is still one of the main ways to bring more leads to your business.
-What you may only be warming up to though, is the rising dominance of video marketing within that space.
+This won't come as a shock to you, but content marketing is still one of the main ways to drive more leads to your business.
+What you may only be warming up to though, is the rising dominance of video engagement within that space.

 Webinars have always played a role in video marketing.
 But the live video medium benefited from a boost in popularity in the past 5 years.
 This is in large part due to increases in bandwidth and improvements in the software powering those live sessions.

 So, how to best leverage webinar marketing to your advantage?
 How to properly set up your first webinar?
 I'll answer these questions in this article, but before we go further, a few definitions and stats are in order.
 This will ensure everybody is on the same page.